ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/develop/custom-javascript.md

 JavaScript inside the Web Worker allows minimal change to the DOM on load.
 Changes allowed during this phase are:

-*   Registering event handlers
+*   Registering event handlers.
-*   Splitting a TextNode into multiple TextNodes, assuming the text doesn't change
+*   Splitting a TextNode into multiple TextNodes to allow for styling liberties, assuming the actual text doesn't change.

 The DOM inside `<amp-script>` tags should be almost identical before and after initialization.

 ## Interaction

-DOM manipulations inside `<amp-script>` must happen quickly.
-If the DOM is mutated after a one second window of a user interaction with an AMP page, such as clicking, the Web Worker will be terminated.
+To ensure a responsive UX, DOM manipulations in response to a user interaction must happen in **less than one second**.
+If a script mutates the DOM in response to a user interactions after one second, the `amp-script` component will terminate the Web Worker.
 A terminated `<amp-script>` component will not run again.

 ## Script Size